microsoft/binskim/docs/BinSkimRules.md

 #### `Warning`: Warning

 '{0}' was compiled without Eliminate Duplicate Strings (/GF) enabled, increasing binary size.
+The following modules do not specify that policy: {1}.

 ---